Americans with Disabilities Act

 Any student, staff, or community member who believes that he or she has been the subject of harassment and/or discriminatory behavior should report the incident immediately to the principal or department supervisor.
 Complaints regarding harassment/discriminatory behavior will be investigated immediately.

-In addition, employees and students may also report incidents of harassment and discrimination to the District’s Compliance/EEO Office or to an outside agency, i.e., the Municipality of Anchorage Equal Rights Commission, the Municipal Ombudsman Office, the State of Alaska Human Rights Commission, the U. S. Equal Employment Opportunity Commission, or the Office for Civil Rights.
+In addition, employees and students may also report incidents of harassment and discrimination to the District’s Employee Relations Office or Office of Equity and Community Engagement respectively, or to an outside agency, i.e., the Municipality of Anchorage Equal Rights Commission, the Municipal Ombudsman Office, the State of Alaska Human Rights Commission, the U. S. Equal Employment Opportunity Commission, or the Office for Civil Rights.

 Any student, staff or community member who violates these policies can be subject to appropriate disciplinary action.

 Are Employees/Applicants Protected From Retaliation?